JishnuTheGamer/Air-link-panel/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <div align="center">
-  Made with ❤️ by AirLink Labs
+  Made with ❤️ by AirLink Labs  & modded by Jishnu
 </div>